3mdeb/blog.3mdeb.com/source/_posts/2016-05-19-powering-on-96boards-compatible-lemaker-hikey-armv8-for-uefi-development.markdown

 categories: embedded arm uefi
 ---

-A lot happen in embedded world these days.
-IoT noise poping up every corner, every conference talk have this words on agenda.
-ARM expansion trying to touch server market and UEFI coming to non-x86 platforms.
-Because firmware these days is really important for small and big platforms and in my work I touch both IoT Cortex-M3 and full featured microarchitectures like Cortex-A53 I decided to try back to roots and run UEFI on ARMv8 board.
+Embedded Systems Consultants have chance to live in interesting times.
+ARM expansion touch server market and UEFI coming to non-x86 platforms.
+Firmware gaining its importance and because handling real development is harder and harder lot of things starting to happen in open source.
+Big players trying to address security and virtualization issues, what leads to really interesting features in recent SoCs.

+Couple weeks ago I decided to recover my knowledge about UEFI and take a look how it is implemented for architecture that have its momentum - namely ARM in its 8 version (ARMv8).
+Short review of technology reveal universe that should be studied by every aspiring Embedded Systems adept.

 ## Choosing ARMv8 dev board